Static Website on AWS with CI/CD (S3 + CloudFront)

 Outcome

-The result is a production-ready static website hosted on AWS with secure HTTPS delivery and global content distribution.
+The result is a production-ready static website hosted on AWS with secure HTTPS delivery, global content distribution and an automated deployment model.
+The project also established a GitHub-based backup workflow and a stronger SEO foundation for future growth.

 - The site is simple, fast and low maintenance

-- The project gave me hands-on experience connecting core AWS networking and hosting services
+- The project gave me hands-on experience connecting core AWS networking, delivery and DNS services

 Next Steps